2acholsk1/nba_awards_predictor/README.md

 ## Main goal
 The goal of the project is to use statistical data to predict the list of players who will receive awards (first, second and third all-nba team, first and second rookie all-nba team) for the regular season.

+## Description

 Data downloaded from Basketball-reference site [1](https://www.basketball-reference.com/)

+Statistics of players playing in the NBA from the 1999/2000 season to 2023/2024.

+Description of shortcuts in data farames - [link](https://github.com/2acholsk1/nba_awards_predictor/tree/main/data/desc_short.md)

 ## Setup